 - Ovulation is triggered by a rise in the level of a number of hormones, including estrogen and luteinizing hormone (LH).
 This rise happens a few days before the egg is released and can be measured by changes in some bodily fluids.

 - Some fertility monitors measure the levels of one or both of these hormones in your body (by testing a few drops of your saliva or a few drops of urine) so that you can see when this hormone surge occurs.

 Can a fertility monitor be used for birth control?

 This is not advisable.
-While some fertility monitors do advertise their accuracy at up to 99 percent, it is very unwise to use them for birth control as sperm can survive in the body for up to 5 days, which is generally much longer than the period of fertility identified by a fertility monitor.
+While some fertility monitors do advertise an accuracy of up to 99 percent, it is very unwise to use them for birth control because sperm can survive in the body for up to 5 days.
+This is generally much longer than the period of fertility identified by a fertility monitor.